What's the weather forecast for the solar eclipse?

 You’re in luck if you’re up in the Northwest of the country, Frank Giannasca, senior meteorologist at the Weather Channel, said on Sunday.

-There may be heavier cloud cover across Nebraska and northern Kansas and Missouri, into the coastal Carolinas, he said.
+The potential cloud cover across Nebraska and northern Kansas and Missouri, into the coastal Carolinas, could break as storms roll in and out, he said.

 “In that area there may be more in the way of cloud cover over into the coastal Carolinas, again it’s going to be kind of scattered type of thunderstorm situation,” he said.
 There may be breaks between the storms he said, offering eclipse aficionados a chance to get in their viewing, he said.

-High pressure was forecast in the Northeast on Monday, potentially bringing clear skies and sunny conditions to the area, especially in New York and New England, according to the Weather Channel.

-Giannasca added that even in areas expected to see thunderstorms, there was a chance for the clouds to break.
+Giannasca added that even in areas expected to see thunderstorms, viewers shouldn't be totally discouraged.

 “The toughest thing is at this time of the year, you tend to have a lot of convective weather — which means storms that pop up here and there, so it does necessarily cover the sky completely, it’s sort of scattered about,” he said.